 Which tutorial would you like to see?

-How to make a Gantt chart in Excel
+Step-by-step tutorial: How to make a Gantt chart in Excel

 1. List your project schedule in an Excel table.

+a) The first step in learning how to create a Gantt chart in Excel is building a clean project data table.
 Break down the entire project into chunks of work, or phases.
 These will be called project tasks and they will form the basis of your Gantt chart.

-In Excel 2013, 2016 and 2019, enter your data by listing the Start Date and Finish Date of each task, along with their duration (count of days required to complete that task).
+b) In Excel 2013, 2016 and 2019, enter your data by listing the Start Date and Finish Date of each task, along with their duration (count of days required to complete that task).
 Make sure to include a brief description for each task, and then sort them in order, by placing the earliest start date first and the latest date last, as shown in the image below.

 In this tutorial, we will convert this table into an Excel Gantt chart and then into a PowerPoint Gantt chart.
 Read on to learn how.